Serving 190 Proof

-Serving 190 Proof is the 29th studio album by American country singer Merle Haggard, released in May 1979.
+Serving 190 Proof is a studio album by American country music singer Merle Haggard, released in May 1979.
 It reached Number 17 on the Billboard Country album chart.
 Two singles were released and both peaked at number 4 on the Billboard Country Singles chart — "My Own Kind Of Hat" and "Red Bandana".

 Background

 Although Serving 190 Proof only made it to number 17 on the Billboard country albums chart (as had his previous album I'm Always On a Mountain When I Fall), it was a comeback of sorts for Haggard.
 Writing in his book The Running Kind in 2013, Haggard biographer David Cantwell calls the LP "a revelation.
 An unprecedented intersection in the Haggard catalogue of introspective songwriting and musical experimentation, Serving 190 Proof can still startle all these years later with its forthright examination of alcoholism and depression, and its jaded takes on the musician's life."
 After contributing only a handful of songs to his previous MCA albums, the singer composed most of Serving 190 Proof.